Structure and Gait Analysis...The Key to Effective Conditioning

 Is this the right course for you?

-This isn’t an auditing course; it’s an interactive, collaborative course that benefits hugely from student participation.
+While this course is asynchronous, it isn't an auditing course; it's an interactive, collaborative course that benefits hugely from student participation.
+We will be using a variety of technology and apps to learn, to reinforce, to edit, and to collaborate - so the ideal participant is either comfortable with technology or willing to get comfortable with technology.
 The only way to get better at structure and gait analysis is to apply what you learn, and there will be many opportunities to use your developing knowledge.
 With this in mind, the ideal student will have the time to participate weekly for the six weeks, and an internet connection that allows for the viewing and upload of pictures and videos.
-This is a “rabbit hole” course – you may spend half an hour a week on it, or you may get sucked into the rabbit hole of evaluation, discussion, and debate and spend more time on it than you intended.
+This is a "rabbit hole" course - you may spend half an hour a week on it, or you may get sucked into the rabbit hole of evaluation, discussion, and debate and spend more time on it than you intended.